-6.)
-Continue research and monitoring of environmental stressors, diet and food web interactions
+6. Continue research and monitoring of environmental stressors, diet and food web interactions

 - Perform continuous studies on diet preferences for herring and sprat, and competition between them.
-Introduce regular monitoring of plankton, as availability, distribution and species composition of large zooplankton, for example, affect the size and condition of herring. - Continue to study the interaction with sticklebacks and effects of the surge in their numbers (as prey for large herring, as predators of eggs, and as competitors). - Continue research on the effects of climate change and eutrophication on recruitment, health and condition of sprat and herring.
+Introduce regular monitoring of plankton, as availability, distribution and species composition of large zooplankton, for example, affect the size and condition of herring. - Continue to study the interaction with sticklebacks and effects of the surge in their numbers (as prey for large herring, as predators of eggs, and as competitors). - Continue research on the effects of climate change and eutrophication on recruitment, health and condition of sprat and herring. - Update and improve data related to natural mortality to account for ecosystem changes, such as decreased cod predation, and adjust the assumed natural mortality currently used in ICES stock assessments accordingly.